autowarefoundation/autoware.universe/localization/pose_estimator_manager/README.md

 ### Case of running a single pose estimator

+When each pose_estimator is run alone, this package does nothing.
+Following figure shows the node configuration when NDT, YabLoc Eagleye and AR-Tag are run independently.

 <img src="./media/single_pose_estimator.drawio.svg" alt="drawing" width="600"/>

 ### Case of running multiple pose estimators

+When running multiple pose_estimators, pose_estimator_manager is executed.
+It comprises a **switching rule** and **sub managers** corresponding to each pose_estimator.

+* Sub managers controls the pose_estimator activity by relaying inputs or outputs, or by requesting a suspend service.
+* Switching rules determine which pose_estimator to use.

+Which sub managers and switching rules are instantiated depends on the runtime arguments at startup.

+Following figure shows the node configuration when all pose_estiamtor are run simultaneously.

 <img src="./media/architecture.drawio.svg" alt="drawing" width="800"/>

 * **NDT**

 The NDT sub-manager relays topics in the frontside of the point cloud pre-processor.

 * **YabLoc**

-The YabLoc sub-manager relays topics in the frontend of the image pre-processor.
+The YabLoc sub-manager relays input image topics in the frontend of the image pre-processor.
-YabLoc includes a particle filter process that operates on a timer, and even when image topics are not flowing, the particle prediction process continues to work.
+YabLoc includes a particle filter process that operates on a timer, and even when image topics are not streamed, the particle prediction process continues to work.
 To address this, the YabLoc sub-manager also has a service client for explicitly stopping and resuming YabLoc.

 * **Eagleye**

-The Eagleye sub-manager relays topics in the backend of Eagleye's estimation process.
+The Eagleye sub-manager relays Eagleye's output pose topics in the backend of Eagleye's estimation process.
 Eagleye performs time-series processing internally, and it can't afford to stop the input stream.
 Furthermore, Eagleye's estimation process is lightweight enough to be run continuously without a significant load, so the relay is inserted in the backend.

 * **ArTag**

-The ArTag sub-manager relays topics in the frontside of the landmark localizer.
+The ArTag sub-manager relays image topics in the frontside of the landmark localizer.

 ## How to launch